 The fair value of each stock option and each employee stock purchase plan right granted is estimated on the grant date under the fair value method using the Black-Scholes valuation model.
-The estimated fair values of the stock option or purchase plan rights, including the effect of estimated forfeitures, are then expensed over the vesting period.
-The Company recognized stock-based compensation expense of \$3.2 million and \$582,000 during the three months ended March 31, 2014 and 2013, respectively.
-In January 2014, the Company announced that its Chief Financial Officer intended to retire from the Company no later than mid-year 2014.
-On March 7, 2014, the Board of Directors approved modifications to the Chief Financial Officer's outstanding stock options.
-On April 9, 2014, the Chief Financial Officer informed the Company that he would retire on April 18, 2014.
-Stock-based compensation expense for the three months ended March 31, 2014 included \$531,000 related to the modification of the stock options held by the Chief Financial Officer.
-The Company will record stock-based compensation expense of \$1.1 million during the three months ending June 30, 2014 related to the modification of these stock options.
-As of March 31, 2014, total unrecognized compensation cost related to stock options and purchase plan rights was approximately \$35.2 million, which is expected to be recognized over a weighted-average period of 3.0 years.
+The estimated fair values of the stock options or purchase plan rights, including the effect of estimated forfeitures, are then expensed over the vesting period.
+During the first quarter of 2014, the Board of Directors approved modifications to the Company's former Chief Financial Officer's outstanding stock options in connection with his retirement from the Company on April 18, 2014.
+Stock-based compensation expense for the nine months ended September 30, 2014 included \$1.7 million related to the modification of the stock options held by the Company's former Chief Financial Officer.
+No stock-based compensation expense was incurred for this modification during the three months ended September 30, 2014.

+As of September 30, 2014, total unrecognized compensation cost related to stock options and purchase plan rights was approximately \$43.6 million, which is expected to be recognized over a weighted-average period of 2.9 years.